 If you have fewer belongings, you’ll spend less time packing, moving and unpacking.
 You wouldn’t have your removalists carry something that you’ll later throw away anyway right?
 Where is the logic in that?
 You’re paying for the truck space and the manpower.
 De-cluster, own less, pack less, keep the cost of moving down, save time and money.
 You’ll have more money in your pocket and time on your hands, so that you may do more important things in your life.
 If you can turn two truckloads down to one single load, you’ll be saving a significant amount of money.

 Knowledge is power.
 Knowing your rates allows you to compare costs and make educated decisions.
+We’re talking about removalist rates here but thinking about other rates is important, too (e.g. your local plumber or electrician rates).
 As tempting as it is to pick a random removalist company from the sea of removalists’ names, most of us do not have the cash to throw around.
 There are many factors which determine the cost of hiring a removalist company.
 It’s common for people to be aware of “hourly rates.”
 However, most people aren’t aware that travelling distance for removalists and billing increments are just as important as hourly rates, if not more.

 Nobody likes to pay for something that they haven’t used.
 Then why is it okay to be charged per half hour?
 You wouldn’t eat one meal and pay for two.
 Why pay for something that you’ve not used?
 Choosing a removalist company whose billing is in one-minute increments (after the minimum hours) may prove to be a more economically sound decision.
 Easy Peasy Removals, for instance, charges by 1-minute increments past 2 hours, and no hidden fees such as stair fees, or depot fee.
 You would be pleasantly surprised at the amount of money you’ll save!
 Try getting a quote now!

 Make more phone calls now to reduce your moving cost